-It’s important to realize that a wood-fired pizza will have little area of charred goodness.
-It’s the nature of the beast: The intense heat bubbles the crust up, and the tops of those little bubbles, being closer to the hottest part of the oven, will get a slight, but crispy char.
-Yes, it is easy to actually burn a pizza in a wood-fired oven – the heat is intense, is only radiated from one side, and the pizzas must be tended to during the entire process.
+It’s important to realize that a wood-fired pizza will have little areas of charred goodness -especially on the dough bubbles that rise up in response to the high heat in the oven.
+It’s the nature of the beast: The intense heat bubbles the crust up, and the tops of those little bubbles, being closer to the hottest part of the oven, will get a slight but crispy char.
+Yes, it is easy to actually burn a pizza in a wood-fired oven – the heat is intense, is only radiated from one side, and the pizzas must be tended to and rotated during the entire process.
 But unless the entire crust is actually burnt to a bitter crackle, little areas of char are part of the experience.
-As of my last visit, the pizza guys had finally gotten the hang that oven, and they certainly have it down.

 The sleepers at Crust & Craft are the appetizers/small plates.
 Divided into three categories, the Hearth list contained such delights as braised calamari and roasted squash with pumpkin seeds.
 The Ocean section offers a delicious combination of fennel sausage and mussels; littlenecks with beans and ham broth, and one of the most delicious treatments of wood-roasted octopus I have had locally.
 Beneath the Earth heading there are beets with ricotta and greens; brussel sprouts with apples, blue cheese and balsamic, along with several other tasty combinations.
 RehobothFoodie pick hits: The octopus (slightly charred and delightfully savory – as of early 2018 being served with a gaggle of brightly acidic Greek olives), the fennel sausage and mussels, and all of the salads.
 On our recent visit, we had the ricotta cheese spread on wood-fired toast.
 The combination of the olive oil and cracked black pepper on the cheese was sublime.
 (That one’s a don’t-miss.)

-Wallace is keeping that oven running at full tilt, cranking out wood-roasted vegetables, meats and fish along with homemade breads.
-The menu also includes house-made pastas such as rigatoni, buccatini, and pasta e zuccha redolent of pumpkin.
+Like Wallace, SoDel Concepts is keeping that oven running at full tilt, cranking out wood-roasted vegetables, meats and fish along with homemade breads.
+The menu will change with the seasons, so of course use this article only as a guide.
 Listen to the specials list: some creative bites might be in there.
 Again – menu items around here change like the tides, so some of this stuff might be on the menu, and some might not be.
 But I suspect you won’t be disappointed with anything.

 So give Crust & Craft a try.
 Go for the pizza and beer, but stay for the sides, appetizers and small plates.
 At the moment they are open 3-9 p.m.
 Tuesday through Thursday and 11 – 10 Friday, Saturday and Sunday.
 They are currently closed on Mondays.
 Give them a call at (302) 313-5029.